AT-12/file-conversion-api-tests/README.md

 [![Quality Gate](https://sonarcloud.io/api/project_badges/measure?project=AT-12_file-conversion-api-tests&metric=alert_status)](https://sonarcloud.io/dashboard/index/AT-12_file-conversion-api-tests)

 # Description
-This is the AT-12's project, it was made on API Testing's subject.
+This is the AT-12's project, it was made on API Testing subject.
-The proposal of this project is to apply BDD using Gerking.
+The proposal of this project is to implement Web API testing applying BDD with Gherkin.
 # Environment setup
 Create an account on http://47.252.25.244:8080 and set the following variables on gradle.properties.
 - set baseUrl
 - set username
 - set password
+- set dbHost
+- set dbPort
+- set dbName
+- set dbUsername
+- set dbPassword

 # Execute tests
 In order to execute the tests there are the followings commands: